Economics for Educators Workshop

 - Trade alliances

-Please contact email@example.com or 712-707-7388 with questions about the conference, registration or if you would like to be a vendor for this event.
+Please contact firstname.lastname@example.org or 712-707-7388 with questions about the workshop or registration.

 Donald G. Fell

 Donald G. Fell currently serves as professor and director for the Foundation for Teaching Economics Institute on The Environment and The Economy, The Right Start Institute, Entrepreneurship in the Global Economy, Connecting The Environment and The Economy and the one-day teacher programs.
 At the University of South Florida he served as a member of the Executive MBA and Professional MBA faculty, Director of Executive and Professional Education, and as Senior Fellow for the Institute for Public Policy and Leadership.
 Don has taught Principles of Macroeconomics and Principles of Microeconomics, Labor Relations and Money and Banking at the undergraduate level and Public Administration, Global Economics and Managerial Economics, as well as The Business of Medicine, at the graduate level.
 He is a member of the national faculty for the Foundation for Teaching Economics and is the former president of the National Association of Economic Educators.
 He has taught at The Ohio State University, the University of South Florida, Illinois State University and La Rochelle University Graduate School of Business (Visiting MBA Professor) in La Rochelle, FR.